 When our throats close in fear, be with us

 When sleep will not come, be with us

 Who knew trauma, abuse, despair and abandonment

 And has nothing but love for us,

-(Prayer by Alison Webster) Download prayer as postcard
+Prayer by Alison Webster.
+Download as a postcard.

 Wellbeing, by Alison Webster — Through a combination of story, personal reflection and philosophical analysis, Alison Webster attempts to get ‘under the skin’ of wellbeing, and show how the concept is evolving in contemporary culture.

 Find Out More

 Clergy Wellbeing – advice and diocesan policies around wellbeing for clergy.

 MIND — a national resource on all aspects of mental health.
 Particularly useful are their guidance notes ‘A—Z of mental health’.